 4) IT Personnel

 Finding the right people is crucial when buying a data warehouse (especially if you’ve gone with an on-premises solution when the entire system could go down with no warning).
 Some of the roles you may have to fill include:

 - Information systems manager ($12,000/month)

 - Data analyst ($7,500/month)

-Of course, the amount you spend depends on the strain you put on each of these members of the team.
+Of course, these salaries are only an average and may depend on the market rate and cost of living in your area.
+In addition, the amount you spend depends on the strain you put on each of these members of the team.
 That pressure depends on the work you ask them to do, which in turn depends on the usability of your component solutions.

 - On-site storage solution: $1,000 per month